seriema/retro-cloud/README.md

     * `docker-build.sh` to build a production Docker image.
     * `docker-push.sh` to push the built production Docker image to Docker Hub.
     * `docker-run.sh` runs the latest local production Docker image.
 Useful to verify the image before pushing it.
+* Circle CI
+    * `build-all-commits.sh` to queue a build for every commit between current branch and develop.
+Meant to be used before creating a PR or merging to develop so that each commit is validated.

 ### Notes on Windows